 An interaction analysis using the RGA-number was then performed, which revealed that higher payload masses lead to increased coupling when implementing control in the strut reference frame.
-Based on this analysis, a diagonal controller with a crossover frequency of 5 Hz was designed, incorporating an integrator, a lead compensator, and a first-order low-pass filter.
+Based on this analysis, a diagonal controller with a crossover frequency of 5 Hz was designed, incorporating an integrator and a first-order low-pass filter.